yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jun-2022/index.md

 It was thanks to these forks that byte[] was able to add [initial support for the Wii Hagi emulator](https://github.com/yuzu-emu/yuzu/pull/8000) in yuzu.

 However, he was soon faced with a much more annoying problem.
-[Recent changes to yuzu's CPU emulation](https://github.com/yuzu-emu/yuzu/pull/8148), were causing Super Mario Galaxy to [deadlock](https://en.wikipedia.org/wiki/Deadlock).
+[Recent changes to yuzu's CPU emulation](https://github.com/yuzu-emu/yuzu/pull/8148) were causing Super Mario Galaxy to [deadlock](https://en.wikipedia.org/wiki/Deadlock).
 This issue only happened in multicore mode, right after the end of the first video cutscene.
 He was out of ideas and needed a functional debugger to continue investigating the issue.

-Since the old debugger interface didn't support multicore mode, byte[] had to start from scratch, and he did.
+Since the old debugger interface didn't support multicore mode, byte[] had to start from scratch.
 Motivated by his drive to figure out the issue, byte[] began working towards a new GDB-compatible debugger interface for yuzu and he had very specific goals:
- * It should work, and
+ * It should work
- * It should quickly get out of the way, so he could focus more on the root cause.
+ * It should quickly get out of the way, so he could focus more on the root cause

 As the saying goes, "the first step is always the hardest".
-And for byte[], indeed it was; His biggest challenge?
-"Not knowing where to start".
+And for byte[], indeed it was; his biggest challenge: "Not knowing where to start".

 byte[] had the networking code written and working, but did not initially understand to tie it with the threading code.
 After some healthy brainstorming sessions with other devs, he eventually figured out solutions for the challenges he was facing.